12 Spatial Data Modelling and Visualization

 (b) Scatter Plot of Temperature and Infections

-Figure 12.3: Histogram of Presence of Infection in Central Africa Rep.
+Figure 12.3: Histogram of Presence of Infection in Central African Rep.

 The scatter plot shows the temperature on the x-axis and the number of infected individuals on the y-axis, with each point representing an infected location in Central Africa.
 The geom_point() function adds the points to the plot, while the geom_smooth() function fits a smooth curve to the data, showing the trend between independent and dependent variables, temperature and the number of infected individuals, respectively.
 The labs() function adds titles and labels to the plot, specifying the title, x-axis label, and y-axis label.
 The theme_minimal() function sets the plot theme to a minimal style.